alexortiz201/tools-in-the-wild/README.md

-# Tools I've used along the way.
+# Tools/Set Ups I've used along the way.
 Tools I've come across, what I know about them, and how I've found them useful.